Letter: Christmas, again

 1. Start with the envelope of your home (walls, ceilings, floors etc) before buying any new furniture.
 It’s important to determine where you feel big pieces should go but your foundation must come first.

-2. As such, contemplate your electrics to the point of obsession (and put in more sockets and switches than you ever think you need, you will need them), chase all the wires into the walls and re-plaster to a perfect finish, and then and only then, consider painting or papering.
+2. Contemplate your electrics to the point of obsession (and put in more sockets and switches than you ever think you need, you will need them), chase all the wires into the walls and re-plaster to a perfect finish, and then and only then, consider painting or papering.
 You need a good quality base to get a good quality finish.
 And there is absolutely nothing worse in my book than exposed cables or trunking!

 3. Spend the most you can afford on your floor and kitchen countertop.
 Two horizontal surfaces you will spend a long time, consciously or not, observing.
 And particularly in the case of your floor, it underpins everything.
 Don’t go cheap here.
 Wait until you can get what you really want.
 In the interim, depending on the finish, a good floor paint and some rugs can conceal a multitude of sins.